JamesSkemp/words/content/post/review-just-desserts.md

 +++
-title = "Review: Just Desserts" summary = "The following is a review of Looney Labs' Just Desserts, received as part of the Amazon Vine program." draft = false comments = false date = "2015-05-15T19:11:28-05:00"
+title = "Review: Just Desserts" description = "The following is a review of Looney Labs' Just Desserts, received as part of the Amazon Vine program." draft = false comments = false date = "2015-05-15T19:11:28-05:00"